100

 EUR 2 Billion Investment Target with TotalEnergies

-İpek Ilıcak Kayaalp outlined Rönesans Holding's strategic goals in the energy sector, highlighting the partnership with TotalEnergies: “In 2023, we formed a partnership with TotalEnergies and sold 50% of our energy portfolio.
+İpek Ilıcak Kayaalp also outlined Rönesans Holding's strategic goals in the energy sector, highlighting the partnership with TotalEnergies: “In 2023, we formed a partnership with TotalEnergies and sold 50% of our energy portfolio.
 Through this partnership, we aim to reach a total of 2,000 MW in renewable installed capacity and invest approximately EUR 2 billion over the next five years.
 Within the first 1.5 years of the partnership, we have exceeded 300 MW in installed capacity and plan to reach 500 MW by the end of this year.
 Over the next three years, we will continue our investments and acquisitions to achieve the remaining 1,500 MW.
-We already hold licences for 500 MW (Kırklareli and the SibelRes extension), and we plan to participate in offshore tenders for the remaining 1,000 MW.”
+We already hold licenses for 500 MW (Kırklareli and the SibelRes extension), and we plan to participate in offshore tenders for the remaining 1,000 MW.”

 USD 2 Billion PP Project in Ceyhan

-Touching on the economic contribution of the USD 2 billion Polypropylene (PP) Production Facility and Terminal Project in Ceyhan, Ilıcak Kayaalp said: “Our Ceyhan Polypropylene project is a strategic investment that will reduce Türkiye's dependence on imports and contribute USD 300 million annually to closing the current account deficit.
+Discussing the economic contribution of the USD 2 billion Polypropylene (PP) Production Facility and Terminal Project in Ceyhan, Ilıcak Kayaalp said: “Our Ceyhan Polypropylene project is a strategic investment that will reduce Türkiye's dependence on imports and contribute USD 300 million annually to closing the current account deficit.
 Ballast Nedam is undertaking the engineering, procurement and construction (EPC) works for this project.”

 A Hospital Project in Kazakhstan